djgroen/FabSim3/docs/radical_pilotjob.md

 sandbox: ''            # The working directory where job-related files will be stored and accessed.
 This should be a path on the target resource.
 ```

-### Adding Radical Parameters to machines_user.yml
+### Adding RADICAL Parameters to machines_user.yml
-In your `machines_user.yml`, add the Radical Pilot-specific parameters under the appropriate machine section.
+In your `machines_user.yml`, add the RADICAL-Pilot specific parameters under the appropriate machine section.
 For example, for `archer2`:

 ```yaml
 archer2: